Resources for

 Social Security

-If you need to coordinate your elderly parents' Social Security benefits, you'll likely need to become a representative payee, which allows you to receive and manage their benefits on their behalf if they are unable to do so themselves.
+If you need to coordinate your elderly parents' Social Security benefits due to cognitive decline, you'll likely need to become a representative payee, which allows you to receive and manage their benefits on their behalf if they are unable to do so themselves.
 In order to do so you will need to take 4 steps:

-2) Change your parent’s address to your address for social security documents and mailings online, including all email and phone numbers;
+2. Change your loved one's address to your address for social security documents and mailings online, including all email and phone numbers if possible;

-3) Have your parent’s primary doctor write a letter declaring them incompetent (permanently) and incapable of managing their own benefits; and
+3. Have your parent’s primary doctor write a letter declaring them incompetent (permanently) and incapable of managing their own benefits;

-4) Make an appointment at your local Social Security office to complete the necessary paperwork and be interviews.
-You will need your passport or drivers license and the letter from the doctor.
+4. Make an appointment at your local Social Security office to complete the necessary paperwork and be interviews.
+You will need your passport and/or drivers license and the letter from the doctor.
 A durable power of attorney is not necessary.

 • Social Security Survivors Benefits